OfficeDev/office-scripts-docs/docs/testing/troubleshooting.md

 As you develop Office Scripts, you may make mistakes.
 It's okay.
 You have the tools to help find the problems and get your scripts working perfectly.

+> [!NOTE]
+> For troubleshooting advice specific to Office Scripts with Power Automate, see [Troubleshoot Office Scripts running in Power Automate](power-automate-troubleshooting.md).

 ## Types of errors

 Office Scripts errors fall into one of two categories: